Language: EN

 print(name)

-In the previous examples, we create a HashSet (using the HashSet class in C# and C++, and the Set object in JavaScript and Python) and add several elements to it.
-Then, we iterate through the elements of the HashSet and display them on the screen.
+In the previous examples, we created a HashSet (using the HashSet class in C# and C++, and the Set object in JavaScript and Python) and added several elements to it.
+Then, we iterated over the elements of the HashSet and displayed them on the screen.

-Internally, a HASH SET works similarly to a dynamic array, but uses a hash function to generate numerical indices for the elements.
+Internally, a HASH SET works similarly to a dynamic array, but it uses a hash function to generate the numerical indices of the elements.

 A hash function is a function that takes an element as input and returns a unique value associated with that element.
 This unique value is used as an index to store and retrieve the object in the HashSet.